technofocus-pte/datasecpurviwregionaldepth/Lab Guides/Lab 1/Lab 1 – Assigning Compliance Roles and exploring Microsoft Purview portal.md

 finance department.

 ## Exercise 1 - Managing Compliance Roles

-In this exercise we will be activating all the trial licenses required for implementing security with Microsoft Purview.

 ### Task 1 – Adding Manager role to an existing user.